 \subsubsection{How would you use this tool?
 (Q3.11)}

 The majority of participants (21) stated some potential applicability/use of our tool.
 8 of them clearly referred to some applicability within a film context (e.g., to analyze temporal trends over the decades in films from different countries, cultures, languages, regions, compare across different genres and award winners, analyze how gender and age affect the film's popularity in audience, be implemented into movie review websites).
 6 participants thought that this tool would be interesting for doing research.
-6 people also mentioned an applicability outside the narrow context of films (digital marketing and media promotion, deployment on social media/content platforms (youtube, tiktok) to examine potential biases in their recommender systems, to identify the gender of patients to determine their age- and gender-based diet plan in a hospital, for gender recognition of detected faces in CCTV videos, as an AI human identification tool).
+6 people also mentioned an applicability outside the narrow context of films (digital marketing and media promotion, deployment on social media/content platforms (YouTube, TikTok) to examine potential biases in their recommender systems, to identify the gender of patients to determine their age- and gender-based diet plan in a hospital, for gender recognition of detected faces in CCTV videos, as an AI human identification tool).

-Three participants mentioned that they would be interested to see more demographics like ethnicity/race in this tool (``Develop it further to recognise race, language etc.'',``I would be interested to see how accurate AI can analyse the gender and age of people from different ethnic background.'',``To check for cultural bias'').
+3 participants mentioned that they would be interested in seeing more demographics like ethnicity/race in this tool: $\bullet$ ``Develop it further to recognize race, language etc.'' $\bullet$ ``I would be interested to see how accurate AI can analyze the gender and age of people from different ethnic background.'' $\bullet$ ``To check for cultural bias''.